Spring 2014 Teams (TENTATIVE)

 - Athletes find coaches

 - Coaches form teams

 Below is some detailed information about teams.
 We encourage all athletes to recruit some fellow students and have some fun trying out the competition.

 All teams must register with the League.
 Doing so provides insurance coverage for all coaches and volunteers, as well as supporting League programs.

-In order to register, the team’s Head Coach should contact the league director.
+In order to register, the team’s Director or Head Coach should contact the league director.

 The price for registering a team varies depending on the division of the team and if the team has a licensed head coach.